simicdnenad/BugSearch/README.md

-# Bugce
+# SearchBug

-Small application which is searching throught "/test/landscape.txt" file for a multiline string pattern from "/test/bug.txt".
+Small application which is searching throught "/test/landscape.txt" file for a multiline string pattern from "/test/bug.txt" file.

 ## Prerequisities (Tested on)
 18.04.1-Ubuntu (Debian),